menu

 Colony is a tiny city located in the state of Kansas.
 With a population of 377 people and just one neighborhood, Colony is the 269th largest community in Kansas.
 Colony has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Colony is a blue-collar town, with 57.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Colony, you'll notice that it is more blue-collar than most other communities in America.
+57.53% of Colony’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Colony is a city of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Colony who work in sales jobs (13.01%), office and administrative support (11.64%), and healthcare (6.16%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Colony has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Colony has few renters and college students.
 But the biggest reason it is quieter in Colony than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Colony may be for you.